Installing v1.9.XX and Downpour Mods:

 Essential Download Links:

-Dev Tools are in-game debug and editing tools that can be used to make basic modifications to the pre-existing maps.
+are in-game debug and editing tools that can be used to make basic modifications to the pre-existing maps.
 They are a good starting point for new modders.
 In the newest versions of Rain World, Dev Tools are included with the game and can be enabled through the Remix menu.
 For Rain World v1.5, download Dev Tools from RainDB's Legacy Mods page.

 is an assembly decompiler tool for advanced modders with programming experience who intend to make changes to the game's code.
 With this tool you can read and inspect the source code of the game.

 - The Rain World Modding Wiki is the central location for collecting community knowledge on modding Rain World.
 Look here for all kinds of useful information and tutorials.

 - Visit the modding channels on the Rain World Discord to talk with fellow modders and ask questions!

 - Here is a comprehensive video tutorial on how to make maps and regions with the level editor.